thealphadollar/Collect-Clone/README.md

 #### Deployment on Heroku is non-functional

-I had planned to make a separate version of the application for Heroku which would take remote database and hence would be able to work on heroku server but was not able to find time for the same.
+I had planned to make a separate version of the application for Heroku which would take a remote database and hence would be able to work on Heroku server but was not able to find time for the same.

 #### Incomplete Work

 Due to academic activities and campus involvements, I devoted as much as time possible and completed the backend of the application but was not able to work on the frontend and finishing of the task.

+The upload bar and cancellation feature in example 3 have not been implemented as well, the bare-bone code is present but was not able to integrate the same into Python application before the expiry of the deadline.

 #### Using In-built Sqlite